SleepingSoul/Mandelbrot-set-visualization/README.md

 If you want to run it in your computer, you should install glwf3 (http://www.glfw.org/) and glad (https://www.khronos.org/opengl/wiki/OpenGL_Loading_Library, http://glad.dav1d.de/).
-I do not neither own nor provide this headers.
-Also, i use stb_image.h header from stb library.
-It is provided in external folder for convenience, but i do not own this header.
-Link is provided here: https://github.com/nothings/stb. glad.c header is generated automatically and i cannot guarantee it will work in your computer.
+I do not neither own nor provide this headers. glad.c header is generated automatically and i cannot guarantee it will work in your computer.
 I would recommend to replace it on new file, generated in http://glad.dav1d.de/.